unlimitloli/github/readme.txt

-Git Is a version control system
+Git Is a distributed version control system
 Git Is free software